Ludwig Yorck von Wartenburg

-Johann David Ludwig Graf Yorck von Wartenburg (born von Yorck; 26 September 1759 – 4 October 1830) was a Prussian Generalfeldmarschall instrumental in the switching of the Kingdom of Prussia from a French alliance to a Russian alliance during the War of the Sixth Coalition.
+Johann David Ludwig Graf Yorck von Wartenburg (born von Yorck; 26 September 1759 – 4 October 1830) was a Prussian Generalfeldmarschall instrumental in the Kingdom of Prussia ending an alliance with France to form one with Russia during the War of the Sixth Coalition.
 Ludwig van Beethoven's "Yorckscher Marsch" is named in his honor.

 The Field Marshal's surname is Yorck; Wartenburg is a battle-honour appended to the surname as a title of distinction (cf. Britain's Montgomery of Alamein).

 Background

 Yorck's father, David Jonathan von Yorck, was born in Rowe in the Prussian Province of Pomerania (now Rowy, Poland), to Jan Jarka, a Lutheran pastor, whose family came from a small manor in Gross Gustkow (hence the name von Gostkowski) and traced its origins from Pomeranian Kashubians.
 David Jonathan von Yorck served as a captain (Hauptmann) in the Prussian Army under King Frederick the Great; Yorck's mother Maria Sophia Pflug was the daughter of a Potsdam artisan.
-Their son Ludwig was born in Potsdam, however, the couple did not marry until 1763.
-Ludwig's father changed his name from Jark(a) to Yorck to make it look more English (York) and dropped the von Gostkowski.
+Their son Ludwig was born in Potsdam in 1759; the couple married in 1763.
+Ludwig's father changed his name from Jark(a) to Yorck to make it more English (York) and dropped the von Gostkowski.